 We seek to build stronger community-university partnerships with and among diverse communities, Indigenous peoples, African Nova Scotians, newcomers, and historically white settler communities.
 We foster civic engagement and mobilize for social and environmental justice in the classroom and community.

-The Department of Community Development at Acadia University is a renowned hub of engaged and inspired teaching, scholarship and community service focused on developing healthy, socially-just and sustainable lifestyles and vibrant communities.
-Our graduates are well grounded in community development theory, professional skills and a personalized liberal education that instils key core values that guide ethical decision-making in a complex world.
-Our graduates lead in diverse and demanding community development contexts and human service settings.
+The Acadia Community Development Program is a renowned hub of engaged and inspired teaching, scholarship, and community service focused on developing healthy, equitable, environmentally sustainable, vibrant communities.
+Our graduates are well grounded in community development theory, professional skills and a personalized liberal education that instills key core values that guide ethical decision-making in a complex world.
+Many of our graduates lead in a variety of challenging community development situations, while others apply their expertise in diverse and demanding organizational settings.

 Our core professional values are:

 - Environmental responsibility

 While earning a degree in Community Development, our students will:

 - Be engaged learners who take an active role in facilitating their education

 - Be respectful of peers, professors, the university and the surrounding communities

 - Embrace the privilege that higher education affords them and take advantage of opportunities for formal and informal learning

 - Learn about and develop respect for multiple ways of knowing (e.g., Traditional Knowledge)